groverj3/polyglot_jupyter_example/README.md

 Then, there's the nuclear option of every environment being a standalone [Docker](https://www.docker.com/) or [Podman](https://podman.io/) container.
-This is attractive when you don't need to interact with a host system, and therefore is a good fit for working in "the cloud."
-You still need to document your environments though in case you need to recreate them.
+This is attractive when you don't need to interact much with a host system, and therefore is a good fit for working in "the cloud."
+Of course, there are ways around that by mounting local storage inside your containers.
+You still need to document your environments to be able to recreate them.

 This is not the only way to set-up such an environment, and there are probably improvements I'll add over time.
 It works for me at the moment though.